athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Cleric.md

 ### **Heightening Spells**

 When you get spell slots of 2nd rank and higher, you can fill those slots with stronger versions of lower-rank spells.
-This increases the spell’s rank, heightening it to match the spell slot.
+This increases the spell's rank, heightening it to match the spell slot.
 Many spells have specific improvements when they are heightened to certain ranks.

 ### **Cantrips**

 Some of your spells are cantrips.
-A cantrip is a special type of spell that doesn’t use spell slots.
+A cantrip is a special type of spell that doesn't use spell slots.
 You can cast a cantrip at will, any number of times per day.
 A cantrip is always automatically heightened to half your level rounded up—this is usually equal to the highest rank of cleric spell slot you have.
 For example, as a 1st-level cleric, your cantrips are 1st-rank spells, and as a 5th-level cleric, your cantrips are 3rd-rank spells.